kbarry91/nfa-string-matcher/README.md

 In order to debug the program extensively and repetitively the program was developed with a Test Mode option when launched.This allowed me to test as much as possible in the quickest manner.
 I found that while entering and expression works perfectly, If an expression is copy and pasted into the program it causes inconsistencies in the result.

 ## Authors
 * **Kevin Barry** - *Initial work* - [kbarry91](https://github.com/kbarry91)

-## License

-This project is licensed under the

 ## Acknowledgments & References
 * **Dr Ian McLoughlin** *lecturer of Graph Theory at G.M.I.T* [Ian McLoughlin](https://github.com/ianmcloughlin)
 * Shunting yard algorithim : http://jacobappleton.io/2015/07/02/regex-ii-the-shunting-yard-algorithm/#tocAnchor-1-7
 * Regular Expression Matching : https://swtch.com/~rsc/regexp/regexp1.html
 * Regex Cheat Sheat : http://www.rexegg.com/regex-quickstart.html